remix-run/react-router/packages/react-router-dom/docs/guides/scroll-restoration.md

 First, `ScrollRestoration` would scroll the window up on navigation.
 Second, it would use `location.key` to save the window scroll position _and_ the scroll positions of `RestoredScroll` components to `sessionStorage`.
 Then, when `ScrollRestoration` or `RestoredScroll` components mount, they could look up their position from `sessionsStorage`.

-What got tricky for me was defining an "opt-out" API for when I didn't want the window scroll to be managed.
+The tricky part was defining an "opt-out" API for when you don't want the window scroll to be managed.
 For example, if you have some tab navigation floating inside the content of your page you probably _don't_ want to scroll to the top (the tabs might be scrolled out of view!).

-When I learned that chrome manages scroll position for us now, and realized that different apps are going to have different scrolling needs, I kind of lost the belief that we needed to provide something--especially when people just want to scroll to the top (which you saw is straight-forward to add to your app on your own).
+When we learned that Chrome manages scroll position for us now, and realized that different apps are going to have different scrolling needs, we kind of lost the belief that we needed to provide something--especially when people just want to scroll to the top (which you saw is straight-forward to add to your app on your own).

 Based on this, we no longer feel strongly enough to do the work ourselves (like you we have limited time!).
 But, we'd love to help anybody who feels inclined to implement a generic solution.
 A solid solution could even live in the project.
 Hit us up if you get started on it :)